silaspe/maths/docs/geomatric_algebra.md

 $$ \vec{u} ∧ \vec{v} = || \vec{u} || \text{ } || \vec{v} ||sin(\theta) i $$

-But what I wanted was that $\theta$!
-But it is ([almost](https://silaspe.github.io/maths/arctan.html)) impossible to find $\theta$ when all you know is $e^{i \theta}$.
+But what I wanted was that $\theta!$ But it is ([almost](https://silaspe.github.io/maths/arctan.html)) impossible to find $\theta$ when all you know is $e^{i \theta}$.
 Wait a minute!
 If a complex number of the form $e^{i \theta}$ is just a rotation, and if multiplying a vector by a complex number acts like they were both complex numbers (exempt it returns a vector), than you can rotate a vecor $\vec{w}$ by the angle between two unit vectors (or just ones with inverse magnitude, but normalizing them is easier) without having to even know about complex numbers!

 $$ \hat{u} = \frac{\vec{u}}{|| \vec{u} ||} $$